636 Kolpwood Avenue Northwest

 Did you know 1 in 4 native bee species are facing extinction?

 According to the Xerces Society, about 28% of wild bees are imperiled.
+Here in Ohio, there are nearly 500 species of native bees, not including the European honey bee.

 Our mission is to restore pollinator habitat, fund conservation, and provide educational resources to the community.
+Our vision is to mitigate the major threats to native bees and other wild pollinators, and equip others with the resources they need to do the same.

-Learn how to create habitat in backyards, schools, and urban places.
+Learn how to create pollinator habitat in your backyard, school, or urban home place and why it matters.
 Get FREE GUIDES for bees, plants, seeds, trees, and nurseries, plus DIY projects, educational videos, and more.
+Remember: It only takes 5 flowers to feed a baby bee.
+We can make a difference.

 Matching gift challenge